 Aerial photographs offer a rogue view of the world that we don’t often see.
 You could get fine aerial shots by using a ladder, bedroom window, or riding in a hot air-balloon.
 But for Jason Hawkes, a noted aerial photographer, the only way to go is in a helicopter:

 Landmarks that are rather mundane from the ground take on a whole new meaning when viewed at 3,000 feet.
-Number one rule for shots like this, a great harness!
-You also better have a crackerjack pilot because you are flying low and slow all the time, which is rather dangerous.
+Number one rule for shots like this: a great harness!
+You also better have a crackerjack pilot because you’are flying low and slow all the time, which is rather dangerous.

 Occasionally, it is good to capture an object in your pattern.
 Jason states it is nice to get something man-made in, even if it is just a person or a boat.
-You can be 10,000 feet high or just 50 feet, it’s very difficult to work out what exactly you are looking at.
+You can be 10,000 feet high or just 50 feet; it’s very difficult to work out what exactly you are looking at.
 Just adding an electrical pole or something similar can give the frame a fantastic sense of scale.

 It may not be for everyone, but no one can deny that Jason Hawkes is showing us a dazzling view of the world with his stunning shots.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: